- If you get the error 0x80070570, it could mean that some of your hard drives are damaged.

 - Chkdsk scan will now start and scan the selected partition.
 Keep in mind that chkdsk will perform a detailed scan, so it might take about 10 or more minutes.

-Solution 6 – Delete $ directories
+7. Delete $ directories

-According to users, these files are located in the root directories on your partitions such as C:, D:, etc. so be sure to delete them.
+According to users, these files are located in the root directories on your partitions such as C, D, etc. so be sure to delete them.
 After deleting these files, try installing Windows 10 again.

 - When Command Prompt starts, run the following commands:

 net stop wuauserv

 net stop bits

 - After deleting all files, go back to Command Prompt and run the following commands: